aetperf/aetperf.github.io/_posts/2025-11-27-An-Example-ETL-Pipeline-with-dlt-SQLMesh-DuckDB.md

 ## Further Engineering Considerations

 There are a few more topics worth considering as you move toward production.
-These go beyond the scope of this example, but I wanted to mention them briefly.
+These go beyond the scope of this example, but we wanted to mention them briefly.

 ### 1. Error Handling and Observability